cbcrg/tcoffee/docs/3DTREE.rst

   seq_reformat -in CRD.aln -in2 CRD.template -action +evaluate3D distances -output score_raw

 Outputs:
-* ``score_raw``: this output flag triggers a dump of the values associated with every residue, every sequence and every column of the considered alignment.
+* ``score_raw``: Tabulated dump of the numerical values associated with every residue, every sequence and every column of the considered alignment.

 Identification positions that support a given sub-cluster
 ------------------------